crev-dev/cargo-crev/crev-lib/rc/doc/editing-trust.md

   * `distrust` - "I distrust this person and so should you"
 * `comment` - human-readable information about this trust relationship, (eg. who are these entities, why do you trust them)

+# Other information

+More recent proofs overwrite older ones.

 ## Further reading